audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ![image prod by tenure2](prod_tenure2.png)

-Clients with 2~5 years of tenure and 5~10 years of tenure seem to have consistent preference against products.
+Clients with 2 to 5 years of tenure and 5 to 10 years of tenure seem to have consistent preference against products.
 However, after clients have been banking with Santander for 10 years, Particular account all of sudden gains popularity and becomes the second most owned product for clients.
 Mid-term deposits and Tax also become quite popular.

 ![image prod by tenure1](prod_tenure1.png)

 #### 4.7  Number of Product

 Looking at total number of product clients have, it seems like most VIP clients are acquired through Mid-term deposit product, and open Current account and E-account later.
-Students are mostly single-line clients, but some of them also open Direct debit, E-account and Payroll.
+Similiar to what's observed before, students are mostly single-line clients, but some of them also open Direct debit, E-account and Payroll.
 A large portion of regualr clients are multi-line clients.

 ![image prod single line](prod_singleline.png)
 ![image prod two line](prod_twoline.png)